David Montgomery Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Recent Performances

-- Against the Steelers in Week 9, Montgomery rushed 13 times for 63 yards (4.8 yards per carry).

-- He tacked on two receptions for 17 yards in the passing game.

-- Montgomery has totaled 63 rushing yards on 13 carries (21.0 yards per game) with zero touchdowns during his last three games.
+- Montgomery has rushed for 63 yards on 13 carries (21.0 yards per game) on the ground over his last three games.

 Montgomery's Chicago Teammates